emersonrp/fallout.bas/README.md

 ### What are these files?

+``fallout.dsk`` - A bootable LS-DOS disk image that will automatically launch the program.
+If you're using an emulator, this is almost certainly your path to victory.

 ``fallout.cmd`` - The compiled program, using [Misosys' EnhComp BASIC Compiler](https://www.tim-mann.org/misosys.html#down).
-This is experimental, but if it works for you, it's going to be the best experience.

 ``fallout.bas`` - The tokenized BASIC file for LS-DOS/TRSDOS 6 BASIC.
 This will work for sure, but will be slower and less responsive than the compiled version, and slightly harder to use.